-Articles of Faith

-Jesus the True God

-Jesus Christ, the Word who became flesh, died on the cross for the redemption of sinners, resurrected on the third day, and ascended to heaven.
-He is the only Savior of mankind, the Creator of the heavens and earth, and the only true God.
+Articles of Faith Holy Bible Jesus the True God Jesus Christ, the Word who became flesh, died on The Holy Bible, consisting of the Old and New the cross for the redemption of sinners, resurrected Testaments, is inspired by God, the only scriptual on the third day, and ascended to heaven.
+He is the truth, and the standard for Christian living. only Savior of mankind, the Creator of the heavens and earth, and the only true God.
+Baptism Holy Spirit Water baptism is the sacrament for the remission of sins for regeneration.
+The baptism must take Receving the Holy Spirit, evidenced by speaking in place in natural living water, such as a river, sea, tongues, is the guarantee of our inheritence of the or spring.
+The baptist, who already has received kingdom of heaven. baptisms of water and the Holv Spirit, conducts is appropriate.

-Holy Spirit

-Receving the Holy Spirit, evidenced by speaking in tongues, is the guarantee of our inheritence of the kingdom of heaven.